 The Great Awakening unified the colonies because each of them identified with the same message.

-Nothing unites more than a common enemy and each of the colonies were enemies of the French and Indians.
+Nothing unites more than a common enemy, and each of the colonies was enemies of the French and Indians.

-The British had much debt and needed to find a way to pay off their war debt so they passed the Stamp Act which taxed the colonies postage.
-The passage of this act caused negative reaction that was felt across each colony.
-Patrick Henry delivered an electric speech that uttered the words, "Give me Liberty, or give me death!" which was one of the first references to independence.
+The British had much debt and needed to find a way to pay off their war debt, so they passed the Stamp Act, which taxed the colony's postage.
+The passage of this act caused a negative reaction that was felt across each colony.
+Patrick Henry delivered an electric speech that uttered the words, "Give me Liberty or give me death!" which was one of the first references to independence.

-The Boston Massacre was the end result of the Townshend Acts and sent shockwaves throughout the colonies.
-The event would be used as propaganda by the Sons of Liberty to push for independence.
 The British soldiers were put on trial for murder and found not guilty.
-Their attorney was John Adams who had previously written a scathing article about the Stamp Act, but felt compelled to defend the rule of law.
+Their attorney was John Adams, who had previously written a scathing article about the Stamp Act but felt compelled to defend the rule of law.

 The Tea Act was passed in 1773 and was again met with hostility, especially in Boston.
-The end result was the Boston Tea Party which destroyed millions of dollars of British Tea and hurt their economy.
-The Boston Tea Party was received with much resentment in England and only furthered the resolved of King George III.
+The end result was the Boston Tea Party, which destroyed millions of dollars of British Tea and hurt their economy.
+The Boston Tea Party was received with much resentment in England and only furthered the resolution of King George III.

-By the end of the summer in 1776 it was obvious that the war had started.
+By the end of the summer of 1776, it was obvious that the war had started.